sydney900/Dapper-Generic-Unit-of-Work-and-Repository-for-.NET-Framework/README.md

 # Dapper Generic Unit Of Work and Repository for .NET Framework
 Dapper Generic Unit of Work and Repository for .NET Framework

-test database is SQL Sever CE
+The test database in test project is SQL Sever CE